 - Human Resource Management MBA – This program provides students with specific skills, knowledge, and abilities in the area of human resource management.
-Students graduate from the program with the ability to understand organizational strategy, structure and culture, applied decision-making tools to problems, and much more.
+Students graduate from the program to understand the organizational strategy, structure and culture, applied decision-making tools to problems, and much more.
 This program is 36 credits in length, which includes 21 credits of required courses and 15 credits of electives.

-Applications to Thomas’ accelerated and part-time programs are accepted all year.
+Applications to Thomas’s accelerated and part-time programs are accepted all year.
 Applicants must submit an accredited undergraduate transcript, along with an official GMAT/GRE score.
 Professional work experience is not required.